 Hourly Pay Gap

-Our mean and median hourly pay gap has continued to decrease over the 5 years of UK gender pay gap reporting.
-The overall difference between men’s and women’s hourly pay based on a snapshot on the 5th April 2021 is 15.9% (mean) and 18.6% (median).
-These percentages exclude those individuals on furlough or other forms of reduced pay.
+Our mean and median hour pay gap has continued to decrease over the 5 years of UK gender pay gap reporting.
+However, this year we have seen a small increase in both the mean and median compared to the 2021 report.
+The overall difference between men’s and women’s hourly pay based on a snapshot on the 5th April 2022 is 16.1% (mean) and 19.8% (median).
+These percentages exclude those individuals on sabbaticals, parental leave or other forms of reduced pay for April 2022.

 When we compare pay for equal or similar work across our organisation the gap is significantly lower.
 However, factors such as our geographic spread, our broad range of consultancy expertise and relatively small size when compared to other organisations reporting make direct like for like comparison of pay equality difficult.